 .......... about You and Warwick’s Department of English and Comparative Literary Studies

-Modules in other departments - including History, Philosophy, Film and Television, History of Art and Theatre Studies - all may be useful to you in your studies, and are worth exploring.
+Modules in other departments - including History, Philosophy, Film and Television, History of Art and Theatre Studies – may be useful to you in your studies, and are worth exploring.
 All will give you a chance to improve your English in a classroom setting.
 In addition, the Centre for Applied Linguistics and the Centre for Lifelong Learning offer modules with an explicit focus on English language learning.

-Many of you are beyond intermediary exams (i.e. the Zwischenprüfung or License) and moving toward your MA dissertation or Maîtrise.
-Here in the UK, however, we don’t recognize these distinctions, and for this reason are unable to grant you access to our MA modules.
+Many of you are beyond intermediary exams (e.g., the Zwischenprüfung or License) and moving toward your MA dissertation or Maîtrise.
+Here in the UK, however, we don’t recognize these distinctions, and for this reason we are unable to grant you access to our MA modules.
 The MA degree at Warwick has a different admission and fee structure, and is not covered by the Erasmus or visiting undergraduate programs unless specified in a particular exchange agreement.
 We welcome you to return here as MA students, however.

 6. We cannot respond to your home professor’s demands.

 Sometimes visiting students say, “My professor said that I must take XX here.”
 Unfortunately, unless there are agreements to the contrary in prior documentation signed by the Department of English and Comparative Literary Studies, we have not agreed in advance to any such requirements and cannot be bound by them.
 Space in English modules is often very limited, and there may be cases where no more students can be admitted (either home students or visitors).
 Additionally, provisions for teaching modules change from year to year depending on staff study, maternity or health leave.
 While we attempt to keep our information up-to-date, the prospectus you have seen may be obsolete.
-We make a sincere attempt to place you in the modules you seek, but this is not always possible.
+We make a sincere attempt to place you in the modules you prefer, but this is not always possible.

-7. The Module Contract: please note!
+7. The module contract: please note!

-In many EU universities, you are responsible for your own study.
+In many EU universities, you are responsible for arranging your own patterns of study.
 This gives you the freedom to decide when you want to stop attending a seminar, to hand in an essay, or to change modules.
 UK universities do not have this culture.
 Admission to Warwick is highly competitive and space is limited in seminars, which are capped at 15 students.
 If you sign up for a module and stay in it past the first two weeks, then you have agreed implicitly to the following terms:

 • To consistently attend the module’s lectures and seminars for the duration of your stay;